modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-10-sect-1.md

 In 1851 Armand Hippolyte Louis Fizeau (1819–1896) determined how the speed of light was affected by the motion of the medium in which it propagated.
 If $V$ is the speed of light in air, $v$ the speed in water, then the refractive index of the fluid is defined as $n = v/V$.
 In 1849 Fizeau estimated the speed of light to be around 300,000 km/s.

 In 1881 Albert Abraham Michelson designed an interferometer to measure the relative velocity of the Earth with respect to the ether.
 Michelson reasoned that if the ether was real, the Earth would move through it like an airplane through the air, producing a detectable "ether wind."
 Every year, the Earth travels an enormous distance in its orbit around the Sun at a speed of 30 km/s, a little more than 100,000 km/h.
+Michelson performed the experiments with the collaboration of Edward Williams Morley (1838-1923).
+They expected to observe interferences if the optical waves traveled different distances or used different times to cover the same distance.

 Michelson designed the interferometer and assumed that the direction of the "ether wind" with respect to the position of the Sun would vary when measured from Earth, depending on the direction of Earth in its orbit around the Sun.
 The detection of such ether wind would demonstrate the existence of a state of absolute rest and therefore the ether could be considered as an absolute reference system.
 Furthermore, according to the superposition of velocities implied by the Galilean principle of relativity, the speed of light will be different if measured in two different reference frames.
 It is not worth the same if light travels or not in a direction parallel to the movement of the Earth through the ether.